canmom/canmom.github.io/_posts/nier/2021-07-19-automata-part-1.md

 ### Adam and Eve

 Do not exist yet... but they've been in the works for some time!

+## Our Devolapopola

+A Devola and Popola pair show up in <cite>Automata</cite>---the ones whose memories we saw earlier.
+So what of the present?

+At some point, most of the Devola and Popola models are rounded up and killed, but this pair made their way to Anemone's resistance camp.
+They still seem to be viewed with a little suspicion, but accepted for their skill as medics and technicians.

+As Pod 153 described, [they have no memory of overseeing the Gestalt system anymore](https://www.youtube.com/watch?v=aGQrnKcH-74), and they're wracked with guilt for a long-forgotten crime, kept alive merely as 'lab rats':

+{% include figure.html src="/embed/nier/PopolaAutomata.webp" class="float left" alt="Popola as of Nier Automata.
+She now wears knee pads and heavier black boots instead of the loose leggings she wore in Replicant/Gestalt, and has removed the sleeves of her dress." wraptight=true %}
+{% include figure.html src="/embed/nier/DevolaAutomata.webp" class="float right" alt="Devola as of Nier Automata.
+She is dressed very similarly to Popola, but her hair is much looser." wraptight=true %}

+> <b>Devola:</b> Apparently we were put here to oversee some kind of large-scale system that was put in place.
+>
+> <b>9S:</b> Apparently?
+What does that mean?
+>
+> <b>Devola:</b> We don't know.
+All the records from that era have been deleted.\\
+> Our model kinda went nutso at some point in the past.
+It ended badly.
+>
+> <b>Popola:</b> Most of our kind were disposed of after that.\\
+> But we were spared.\\
+> They used us as a sort of control group in order to ensure such a thing couldn't happen again.
+>
+> <b>Devola:</b> So yeah, we're lab rats.
+But at least we get to be here helping out friends.\\
+> I like to think we're atoning in some way for our past sins.

 ## The 243rd Descent Operation